quangctkm9207/android-clean-architecture-hoga/README.md

 ## Status: WORK IN PROGRESS

 ## Target Audience
-* For beautiful photo lover:
+* *For beautiful photo lover*
 Build and run this app to get amazing images into your pocket.

-* For technical explorer:
+* *For technical explorer*
-This project is built on **Clean Architecture* using Kotlin.
+This project is built on **Clean Architecture**.
-Besides, there are several technical stuffs such as reactive programming and dependence injection you might be interested in.
+Besides, there are several technical stuffs such as Kotlin, reactive programming and dependence injection, or testing that you might be interested in.

 ## Features
 - Users can search pictures from various free image services